haprr/lab/README.md

             }
 Prerequisites:

-       Postman tool - To send request to api
+       Postman tool - To send requests to api
        Flask - install flask using "pip install flask" Speech Reccognition Library - install using "pip install SpeechRecognition" PyAudio Library - install specific version (based on your installed Python version and system configuaration(AMD / intel with 32/64 bit) of PyAudio wheel file.